NetworkChuckDiscord/Docs/Python-Deps.md

   #### NOTE: You probaly don't want to do this if you have multiple virtual enviroments installed ####

   ### 1. Conda
-  This is the main method used by the scientific/math users id allows for more types of dependencys for more details see here.
+  This is the main method used by the scientific/math users id allows for more types of dependencies for more details see here.
   https://docs.conda.io/en/latest/

 ## Requirments.txt
-the requirments.txt file is a listing of dependencys needed by the program you are using there are 4 ways a file can be listed there
+the requirments.txt file is a listing of dependencies needed by the program you are using there are 4 ways a file can be listed there
 - package installs the latest version of the package
 - package==version installs the listed version of the package
 - package=>version installs the latest version of the package assuming its greater then version